 If you’re outside during summer, you’re going to need some shade to save you from the risks of sun burn or heatstroke.
 There are plenty of ways to create more shade in your outdoor area, for all levels of budget and effort.

-Garden trellis canopies, trees, umbrellas, shade cloths, retractable awnings, pool gazebos, patios, pergolas, or overhanging balconies are all great options for creating an outdoor space away from the bite of the sun.
+Garden trellis canopies, trees, umbrellas, shade cloths, retractable awnings, pool gazebos, patios, pergolas, or overhanging balconies are all great backyard life hacks to create an outdoor space away from the bite of the sun.

 Your biggest fan

 Tried and tested, the ol’ faithful fan is a sure way to move the air around and create a breeze to cool you off.
 Portable pedestal fans, tower fans and outdoor ceiling fans create a soothing airflow for those still, sticky days when all you need is a lick of wind to cut through the humidity.

 If you haven’t already, it’s time to invest in a residential misting system!
 From misting fans to smaller kits that hang off your umbrella frame or patio frame, these bad boys are an absolute game changer, and may possible be the ultimate backyard life hack for summer!

 Or, for a super easy DIY version, invest in some spray bottles and essential oils, like lavender, peppermint, lemongrass or sandalwood, for a calming, revitalising touch.